-Most spring-blooming bulbs, such as tulips, daffodils, and crocus, come from climates with cold winters.
-So if you live where winters are mild and frosts are rare (zones 8-11), you will need to "pre-chill" your bulbs so they bloom properly.
+Most spring-blooming bulbs, including tulips, daffodils and crocus, come from climates with cold winters.
+So if you live where winters are mild and frosts are rare (zones 8-11), you will need to "pre-chill" these bulbs so they bloom properly.
+Instructions are below.

 For best results, begin chilling the bulbs in mid to late October and plant them outdoors as soon as the chilling period is complete.
 This gives the bulbs some time to develop roots before they focus on flowering.
 If you start the chilling period in late fall, the bulbs will be ready to plant in January or February.